Vylpes/vylbot-core/docs/index.md

 }
 ```

-The command's config will be stored under the command's name, for example, if a command called `test` has set `super.requiredConfigs = "link"`, it will be set in the config as `test.link`.
+The command's config will be stored under the command's name, for example, if a command called `test` has set `super.configs = "link"`, it will be set in the config as `test.link`.

 ## 4. Handling an event